National pilot: 600+ Local Gastronomic Points — meal bookings, stays & products via partner platform inROMANIA.

 The Merry Cemetery of Sapanta — A World Unique

 The Merry Cemetery is a unique attraction worldwide — a cemetery where death is celebrated with humor, color, and poetry.
-Over 800 wooden crosses, painted in Sapanta's characteristic blue and engraved with amusing epitaphs in popular verse, tell the life and death of each deceased with irony and warmth.
+Over 800 wooden crosses, painted in the characteristic Sapanta blue and engraved with amusing epitaphs in folk verses, tell the life and death of each deceased with irony and warmth.
 Created by craftsman Stan Ioan Patras starting in 1935, the cemetery has become a symbol of the Maramures philosophy towards life and death.
 The workshop of his successor, Dumitru Pop Tincu, continues the tradition and can be visited.

 Maramures Gates — Art in Oak Wood

-Carved gates from oak wood are the visual emblem of Maramures.
-Each gate is a unique work of art, with solar motifs (rosettes), twisted ropes (symbol of continuity), the tree of life, and other ancestral symbols marking the social and spiritual status of the owner.
-The most impressive examples, with heights of up to 5–6 m, can be found in Vadu Izei, Barsana, Oncesti, and Desesti.
+Sculpted gates made of oak wood are the visual emblem of Maramures.
+Each gate is a unique work of art, with solar motifs (rosette), twisted ropes (symbol of continuity), the tree of life, and other ancestral symbols marking the social and spiritual status of the owner.
+The most impressive examples, with heights up to 5–6 m, are found in Vadu Izei, Barsana, Oncesti, and Desesti.
 The tradition is alive — many families still order new gates from local craftsmen, and prices range from 3,000 to 15,000 lei.

 Authentic Villages and Living Crafts

 The villages in Valea Izei (Barsana, Rozavlea, Botiza, Ieud) and Valea Marei (Sapanta, Desesti) offer a total immersion in traditional rural life.
-In Ieud, you find the oldest dated wooden church (1364) and the manuscript "Codex of Ieud" — the oldest text in Romanian.
-In Botiza, women still weave carpets and towels with traditional motifs on the loom.
-The black pottery workshops in Sacel, the wood carving workshops in Barsana, and the lambskin processing in Sapanta are crafts passed down from generation to generation.
+In Ieud, you will find the oldest dated wooden church (1364) and the manuscript "Codex of Ieud" — the oldest text in Romanian.
+In Botiza, women still weave carpets and towels with traditional motifs on looms.
+The black pottery workshops in Sacel, the wood carving workshops in Barsana, and the lambskin manufacturing in Sapanta are crafts passed down from generation to generation.

 Sighetu Marmatiei — Memory and Culture